silo-finance/silo-contracts-v2/silo-core/docs/Hooks.md

 ### Share Token Transfer Hook (During Withdraw)

 - During the withdrawal process, share tokens are burned to release the depositor's stake in the protocol.
 This action triggers a **Share Token Transfer Hook**, which manages the token transfer logic.
-For more details, refer to the **Share Token Transfer Hook** section located at the end of this document.
+For more details, refer to the [Share Token Transfer Hook](#share-token-transfer-hook) section.
 ---

-# Borrow Function Hook Actions
+# Borrow function hook actions

 - **Action**: `Hook.borrowAction()`
   - **Context**: This hook is invoked during borrowing operations, allowing for actions to be taken before and after the borrow logic is executed.
 Borrowing operations in the protocol result in the minting of a debt token to represent the borrower’s debt position.